 Retarget the most engaged website visitors

 A simple measure of how much-interested people are in your product is the amount of time they spend on your website. if the bounce rate of your website is lower, it means the design layout and journey of the visitor on your website are appropriately set.
-You can check the bounce rate and measure the avg time on the website by using the Google Analytics tool or lucky orange which help you track visitor journey.
+You can check the bounce rate and measure the avg time on the website by using the Google Analytics tool or lucky orange which helps you track visitor journey.

-In the custom, audience panel clicks on website traffic to select visitors by time.
+In the custom, the audience panel clicks on website traffic to select visitors by time.
 You can further skim the audience based upon the amount of time they have spent.
 An important pointer here is to exclude the people who have visited and made the purchase.
 Otherwise, you will be wasting time and money on people who are already your customer.

 Prospecting for a lost cause